-- 1. Start with Callisto.
-Make a graph with "distance" on the y-axis and "time" on the x-axis. - 2.
-Plot the points for Callisto on your graph. - 3.
+- 3. Start with Callisto.
+The y-axis will need to go positive and negative.
+Use the "positive" side for E and the "negative" side for W. (It doesn't really matter, but this way all the groups are the same).
+Make the y-axis the same height above and below zero (0 = Jupiter's location). - 4.
+Plot the points for Callisto on your graph. - 5.
 Try to draw a smooth curve through the points (don't just connect point to point, as this will lead to a jagged line).
-Hint: It may help to put a dashed line along the maximum distance from Jupiter. - 4.
-Label your graph with the moon's name. - 5.
-Repeat steps 1-4 for Ganymede (remember to make a separate graph for each moon), Europa, and Io. - 6.
-Answer questions 4 and 5.
+Hint: It may help to put a dashed line along the maximum distance from Jupiter.
+Use the largest (either E or W) but use it for both E and W. - 6.
+Label your graph with the moon's name. - 7.
+Next, do steps 1-6 for Ganymede (remember to make a separate graph). - 8.
+And Europa. - 9.
+Finally, do the same for Io.

-Be sure to attach your graphs to the answer packet before you leave.
+You should now have four separate graphs.
+Be sure to attach these to the answer packet before you leave.